 The EU took a 61% share of Bangladeshi knitwear with US$3.36 billion exports.

-Barnett describes that most historical studies of embroidery digitizing concentrate on questions of style and technique, where these exhibitions track the idea of femininity that was forced upon women through embroidery from medieval times, when it was considered a high art form practiced by both men and women, to its current denotation as a 'feminine craft'.
+embroidery digitizing concentrate on questions of style and technique, where these exhibitions track the idea of femininity that was forced upon women through embroidery from medieval times, when it was considered a high art form practiced by both men and women, to its current denotation as a 'feminine craft'.

 But perhaps this exhibition, with both historical and modern shows side by side provoke new ideas into the more historical objects.